AtomDB/ACX2/README.txt

 Renamed redshift to Redshift in XSPEC wrapper for consistency with other XSPEC models.
 Add in oneacx2 xspec model.

+2.1.3
+July 25th 2024
+Added a third recombination option, where each ions' recombination is normalized by the total cross section.
+Fixed bug with calc_line_emissivity where normalization was incorrect.
+Thank you to Yuki Amano for spotting this bug.

 .. _pyxspec: https://heasarc.gsfc.nasa.gov/xanadu/xspec/python/html/index.html